 We’ll conclude with a series of challenges you can use to prepare yourself:

-Locate Water Sources-Find at least two different sources of fresh water that do not require tap or electricity.
+Find at least two different sources of fresh water that do not require tap or electricity.
 Water is imperative for survival.
 In the event of a grid down situation, all the normal ways to access water may go out the window.

 The clean water sources should be running water, away from industrial areas, and never downstream from any area that would have animal carcasses or feces.
 If possible, both water sources should be within an hour’s walking distance from your meeting place.

 With just a little bit of your time to learn about survival you can increase your knowledge base over time.
 By saving up for the supplies you need or reusing discarded items from others, your stash of gear and equipment will grow over time.
-If more teenagers thought cared like you did, the world would definitely be a better place.